Florent Stevance

-Florent Stevance (born 8 October 1988) is a French professional footballer who plays as a striker for US Maubeuge.
+Florent Stevance (born 8 October 1988) is a French professional footballer who plays as a striker for Championnat National 3 club Olympique St Quentin.

 Career

 In summer 2015, Stevance joined Charleroi on a two-year contract with the option of a further two years.

 In January 2019, after six month with Tours, he signed a 2 1/2-year contract with Seraing.